antct/qps-limit/readme.md

 f = Limiter(
     func="an asynchronous function",
-    params="a generator function yields args and kwargs", num_workers="number of processes, recommended <= number of CPUs", worker_max_qps="maximum qps per process, None means unlimited", streaming="stream data processing, useful when the memory is limited", callback="a callback function that handles the return values of func", progress="display a progress bar",
-    ordered="return ordered results or not"
+    params="a generator function yields args and kwargs", callback="a callback function that handles the return values of func", num_workers="number of processes, recommended <= number of CPUs", worker_max_qps="maximum qps per process, None means unlimited", streaming="stream data processing, useful when the memory is limited", ordered="return ordered results or not"
 )
 ```